List of organizations nominated for the Nobel Peace Prize

 The Nobel Peace Prize is one of the five Nobel prizes established according to Alfred Nobel's 1895 will.
 It is awarded annually to those who have "done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congress".

-Since 1901, there have been a number of peace organizations nominated for the prize.
+Since 1901, there have been a number of organizations nominated for the prize.
 The first organization to win was the Institute of International Law, founded by Gustave Moynier and Gustave Rolin-Jaequemyns, in 1904.
 The institute works in making the rules of international law, abolishing causes and motives of war and violence, and developing guidelines for peaceful relations between sovereign states.

-From 1901 to 1971, there have been at least 135 organizations, unions, and movements nominated for prize, 11 of which were awarded (1904, 1910, 1917, 1938, 1947, 1954, 1963, 1965, 1969, 1977, and 1995).
+From 1901 to 1974, there have been at least 141 organizations, unions, and movements nominated for the prize, 11 of which were awarded the prize (1904, 1910, 1917, 1938, 1947, 1954, 1963, 1965, 1969, 1977, and 1995).
 The International Committee of the Red Cross is the most honoured organization for the prize and one of the most widely recognized organizations in the world, having won three Nobel Peace Prizes (in 1917, 1944, and 1963).
 The third time it won, the prize was shared with the League of Red Cross Societies.
+It was followed by the United Nations High Commissioner for Refugees which has won twice in 1954 and 1981.

 There have been 19 years in which the Peace Prize was not awarded.
+As of October 2024, the Peace Prize has been awarded to 28 organizations: Institute of International Law (1904), Permanent International Peace Bureau (1910), International Committee of the Red Cross (1917, 1944 and 1963), Nansen International Office for Refugees (1938), Friends Service Council and American Friends Service Committee (1947), United Nations High Commissioner for Refugees (1954 and 1981), League of Red Cross Societies (1963), United Nations Children's Fund (1965), International Labour Organization (1969), Amnesty International (1977), International Physicians for the Prevention of Nuclear War (1985), United Nations Peace-Keeping Forces (1988), Pugwash Conferences on Science and World Affairs (1995), International Campaign to Ban Landmines (1997), Médecins Sans Frontières (1999), United Nations (2001), International Atomic Energy Agency (2005), Grameen Bank (2006), Intergovernmental Panel on Climate Change (2007), European Union (2012), Organisation for the Prohibition of Chemical Weapons (2013), Tunisian National Dialogue Quartet (2015), International Campaign to Abolish Nuclear Weapons (2017), World Food Programme (2020), Memorial and Center for Civil Liberties (2022) and Nihon Hidankyo (2024).

-Organizations by their first nomination
+Organizations by the year of their first nomination

+Despite the following list consists of notable organizations deemed worthy of the prize, there have been other organizations that contributed to peacebuilding, promoting human rights and international law, which may have or may have not been nominated, since the Nobel nomination archives are revealed 50 years after, and among them: